GPS Tracklog

 You can automatically download or import tracklogs by specifying the appropriate command line parameter.

-If you're using a Garmin GPS model, you can download the tracklog direct from the unit.
+If you're using an older Garmin GPS model, you can download the tracklog direct from the unit.
 You'll need the proper data cable for your specific model.

-The program supports Garmin units having either a serial or a USB interface.
+The program supports older Garmin units having either a serial or a USB interface.

 The GPS's interface mode must be set to the Garmin protocol.